Transferring Research Data

 Due to security risks, please be mindful of the type of information being transferred.
 Where possible, omit all information that may be considered confidential.
 For examples of confidential information that requires additional consideration, visit https://sites.usc.edu/trojansecure/information-data-security/.

-Your transfer speeds are determined by a number of factors, such as the network speed at your location, router and firewall settings, etc. If you experience slower than expected transfers, try to troubleshoot these issues first.
+Transfer speeds are determined by a number of factors, such as the network speed at your location, router and firewall settings, etc. If you experience slower than expected transfers, try to troubleshoot these issues first.
+If you continue to experience slow transfer speeds, submit a help ticket.

 Information on how to use command-line tools and which transfer scenarios they are best suited for.